geerlingguy/ansible-role-kubernetes/README.md

 ### Additional variables

-    kubernetes_allow_pods_on_master: true
+    kubernetes_allow_pods_on_control_plane: true

-Whether to remove the taint that denies pods from being deployed to the Kubernetes master.
+Whether to remove the taint that denies pods from being deployed to the Kubernetes control plane.
 If you have a single-node cluster, this should definitely be `True`.
-Otherwise, set to `False` if you want a dedicated Kubernetes master which doesn't run any other pods.
+Otherwise, set to `False` if you want a dedicated Kubernetes control plane which doesn't run any other pods.

     kubernetes_enable_web_ui: false
     kubernetes_web_ui_manifest_file: https://raw.githubusercontent.com/kubernetes/dashboard/master/src/deploy/recommended/kubernetes-dashboard.yaml

-Whether to enable the Kubernetes web dashboard UI (only accessible on the master itself, or proxied), and the file containing the web dashboard UI manifest.
+Whether to enable the Kubernetes web dashboard UI (only accessible on the control plane itself, or proxied), and the file containing the web dashboard UI manifest.

     kubernetes_pod_network:
       # Flannel CNI.